Updated: Nov 24, 2021

 The two officers shared a look.
 Mr. Man had gotten to my ID.

 “Oh you’re from here?”

 “Yep,” I replied while rotating my focus to his face.

 You could hear the gears clicking in his head as he came to realize that not only was my address in Squamish, it was in that part of town.
-The one with the homes of the bourgeoisie.
+The one with the homes of the rich white people.
 Needless to say, they wrapped things up pretty quickly from there and sped off in the direction of my house.
 If only I could see him lift off the throttle to cruise past the largest, newest house on the block.
 I only got to feel smug for a couple hundred meters before succumbing to a waterfall of tears.

 After finally making it home, I clumsily hobbled up the front step and, with a light drizzle down my face, fumbled the door open with the ocular precipitation turning my vision to a colourful haze.
 I tried ushering the other two in so I could be alone but they’d already sat down on alternating steps so I sat with them—behind Ayo and next to Sarah.
 Neither had seen me in a state of such turmoil before and while I knew at the time that it was drugs driving my plummeting state, I couldn’t quite find my way out of a seemingly endless loop of the same thought: “No matter what you do with yourself, how many degrees you get, what you wear, how big your house is, you will never transcend your profile.
 You are what they see you as.”
 I was a mess for an indefinite amount of time.
 Everything felt awful except having Sarah’s arm around me and her chin resting on my shoulder.